 Lacey shook her head and smiled to herself, taking in the rows of expensive cars.
 Not surprising, really.
 Growing up here, Greenwich had always had the reputation of being “old money”, although it was simpler back then.
 Class lines had been more blurred, with middle class families like her own co-existing happily among the east coast’s wealthiest upper class.
 Now, real estate prices in her hometown were downright prohibitive, catering to the Wall Street and Madison Avenue commuter elite.

 She did a last-minute assessment of her eye makeup in the rear view mirror, climbed out of the car and smoothed down her black knit dress.
-Her Going-Out-to-Flirt outfit, she called it.
+Her 'Get Ya Flirt On' outfit, she called it.
 Cap sleeves, mid-thigh length, paired with a dangly gold pendant and tan knee high suede boots, the dress hugged her body nicely and flattered her voluptuous figure.

 Three young business types in suits exited the wooden double doors laughing and talking over each other.
 All three stopped as she approached, making an exaggerated grand gesture of holding the door for her.

 “You are stunning.
 Have a wonderful night,” said one.

 “Thank you,” Lacey demurred, as she passed between them.
 Yes.
 This was exactly what she needed.
 Thank God for Tasha.
 After Lacey had left Boston and returned to her parents’ house last weekend with all her belongings and a broken heart, Tasha had come right over the first night with two bottles of Kendall Jackson, burrito bowls from Chipotle and a ready ear.
 She was also wearing Spongebob pajamas.

 “Fucking asshole!”
 Tasha had growled, as she listened to Lacey recount how she had discovered that her fiancé of two years, Paul, had been cavorting with not one, but three different girls during the years they shared a brownstone in Back Bay.